EMISTCIOE/backend/README.md

    3. Install the required dependencies by running the command:

-      - pip install -r requirements\base.txt
+      - pip install -r requirements.txt
       - pre-commit install

    4. Next, apply the database migrations by running: